 A fee not to exceed \$5 may be paid to a presiding officer if it is approved by the commissioners court.
 The fee would be paid from the county general revenue fund.
-Transportation Code § 521.300(b). applies only to ODL proceedings, or to other administrative proceedings that are considered civil in nature as well.
+Transportation Code § 521.300(b).

+is unclear whether that attorney general opinion applies only to ODL proceedings, or to other administrative proceedings that are considered civil in nature as well.

 The conservative approach is to not collect a filing fee.
-If a court chooses to charge a filing fee, then it must be consistent and charge the fee in all Driver's License Suspension / Revocation cases.
+If a court chooses to charge a filing fee, then it must be consistent and charge the fee in all Driver's License Suspension/Revocation cases.
 If possible, it is best for the policy to be consistent throughout all of the courts in the county.